-As their summer country and seaside tans fade, Parisians take on the many shades of culture in the capital’s urban autumn museumscape.
+As their summer country and seaside tans fade, Parisians take on the many shades of culture in the capital’s autumn museumscape.

 Here are the makers and shakers of the fall art and exhibition season.

 Arts Décoratifs.
 Christian Dior, Designer of Dreams.
 Through January 7.
 Hyper-elegant fashion propaganda that will convert the most dedicated GAP guerilla to the couture cause.
 The first few rooms are black-on-black, a harrowing situation for claustrophobes, but sufferers can dash past to the second half of the show and bask in an orgy of organza and bright silver lights.

 Centre Pompidou.
 David Hockney.
 Through October 23.
 André Derain: 1904-1914.
 October 4 to January 29.

 Fondation Cartier.
 Photography – Malick Sidibé, Mali Twist.
 October 20 to February 1.